NASA-JSC-Robotics/chonkur_l_raile/README.md

 Descriptions, deployments, tooling, and MoveIt configuration for the ChonkUR L Rail-E robot system, part of the [iMETRO Facility](https://ntrs.nasa.gov/citations/20240013956) at NASA's Johnson Space Center.
-This project is intended for use in one of ER4's managed workspaces (such as the `clr_ws`).
+This project is intended for use in one of ER4's managed workspaces (such as the in the [clr_ws](https://github.com/NASA-JSC-Robotics/clr_ws)).

 The hardware includes the [ChonkUR robot](chonkur/README.md) mounted on an Ewellix Lift and Vention Linear Rail system.